Cheesy Road Game

 | Game Name | Cheesy Road (Chees Road) |

-| Provider | SmartSoft Gaming |
+| Provider | SmartSoft Gaming, confirmed on the official SmartSoft game page |

-| Game Type | Path-based Instant Win |
+| Game Type | Single-player mine-style path game with increasing multipliers |

-| RTP (Return to Player) | ~96.00% |
+| RTP (Return to Player) | Use the live rules screen; no public RTP source found in this update |

-| Max Bet | $100.00 |
+| Max Bet | Not confirmed |

-RTP Breakdown
+RTP Status

 Trap Multipliers